-Whether you need cookies for a Christmas platter or goodies for Santa, these Christmas Tree Brownie Pops feature fudgy brownies, cream cheese frosting, and candy cane "trunks" for a fun and festive holiday treat!
+Whether you need treats for a cookie platter or goodies for Santa, these Christmas Tree Brownies feature fudgy brownies, cream cheese frosting, and candy cane "trunks" for a fun and festive holiday treat!

 Prep Time 30minutes

 Total Time 1hour5minutes

 Servings 24brownies (depending on how big you cut your trees)

 Cream Cheese Frosting

 Mini candy canes, the straight sides broken off

 Preheat oven to 350°F. Generously butter and flour a rimmed 18x13x1-inch half sheet pan.

 In the top of a double broiler (or in a large, heat-safe bowl set over a pot of simmering water), melt together the butter, 16 ounces of chocolate chips, and unsweetened chocolate, stirring until smooth.
 Set aside to slightly cool.

 In a large bowl, blend together eggs, instant coffee granules, vanilla, and sugar.
 Slowly and gradually stir the warm butter/chocolate mixture into the egg mixture.